MAGIC-AI4Med/KEEP/README.md

 ## Quick Start

-You can directly download the models from the huggingface as shown below.
+You could directly download the models from the huggingface as shown below.
 These models also include functionality to extract patch embeddings for downstream tasks.

 ```python
 from huggingface_hub import login